 New Start Class (NSC)

-This 11-week class is for survivors of domestic violence survivors to learn about basic topics of domestic violence such as what it is, what trauma bonding is, what are some of the treatments that are effective for healing from this type of trauma and other topics will be explored.
+This 11-week class is for non-offending survivors of domestic violence to learn about basic topics of domestic violence such as what it is, what trauma bonding is, what are some of the treatments that are effective for healing from this type of trauma and other topics will be explored.
 This class is 1.5 hours each week over the 11 weeks.
 This is a free class.

 Trauma & Eating Disorders Class (TED)

 This 12-week class focuses on looking at how abuse and sexual trauma intersects with eating disorders and becoming aware of some of the basic issues to address the eating disorder and trauma.
 Some topics include the cycle of eating disorders, fear foods, urge surfing, and creating your Recovery Toolkit.
 This class is 1.5 hours each week over the 12-weeks.
 There is a homework response form required each week prior to the next class.
 A screening and intake is required.
 This is a free class.
-Group therapy that coincides with each week of class and focuses on processing the homework from the class.
-It is available to class members in states where we offer group therapy.
-There is a fee for group therapy.